modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-1.md

 	</table>

-(Images taken from CC Wikimedia Commons.)
+(Images taken from  https://i.ytimg.com/vi/h03PunBh7fs/maxresdefault.jpg and CC Wikimedia Commons.)
 </center>

 **Figure 2.3.** Photograph of a vacuum tube used for the experiment (a) and results obtained by Franck-Hertz showing the current I registered in the anode versus the grid voltage V (b).